14 things that are obsolete in 21st century schools

 12. All students get the same

-We should increase choice, give children support to flourish in what interests them and not only give them extra attention in the things they’re bad at.
-In most schools, if you are good in art but bad in german you get german lessons to get to par with the other students instead of excelling at art… All even, all the same!
+We should increase choice, give children support to flourish in what interests them and not only give them extra attention to the things they’re bad at.
+In most schools, if you are good at art but bad in german you get german lessons to get to par with the other students instead of excelling at art… All even, all the same!

-Education should be individualised, students should work in groups regardless of age and their education should be built around their needs.
+Education should be individualized, students should work in groups regardless of age and their education should be built around their needs.

 13. One-Professional development-workshop-fits-all

-A school that just sends the entire staff to a workshop once a month where everyone get the same are obsolete.
-Professional development is usually top down instead of the ground up where everyone get what they want and need.
+A school that just sends the entire staff to a workshop once a month where everyone gets the same is obsolete.
+Professional development is usually top-down instead of the ground up where everyone gets what they want and need.
 This is because giving everyone (including students) what they need and want takes time & money.

 With things like Twitter, Pinterest, articles online, books, videos, co-operation & conversations employees can personalize their professional development.
 (Read about my article on Personalized Professional Development here)